-George E. Poston, age 78, has served on our board of directors since May 2013.
+George E. Poston, age 79, has served on our board of directors since 2013.
 He has been president of Poston Real Estate Co., a privately held commercial real estate investment company, and president of Poston Capital Co., a privately held investment company, since 1970.
-Mr. Poston served as a director of Kronos Worldwide and a member of its audit committee and management development and compensation committee from 2003 to May 2013.
+Mr. Poston served as a director of Kronos Worldwide and a member of its audit committee and management development and compensation committee from 2003 to 2013.
+He is a member of our audit committee and management development and compensation committee.

-Mr. Poston has one year of experience on our board of directors, audit committee and management development and compensation committee and before that over eleven years of experience on Kronos Worldwide's board of directors, audit committee and management development and compensation committee.
+Mr. Poston has two years of experience on our board of directors, audit committee and management development and compensation committee and before that over eleven years of experience on Kronos Worldwide's board of directors, audit committee and management development and compensation committee.
 He also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from privately held real estate and investment companies.

-Steven L. Watson, age 63, has served as our chairman of the board since May 2013 and on our board of directors since 2000.
-He has served as chairman of the board of Kronos Worldwide since February 2014 and until that time previously served as its chief executive officer since 2009 and its vice chairman of the board since prior to 2009.
-He has also served as NL's chairman of the board since February 2014 and until that time he served as NL's vice chairman of the board and chief executive officer since May 2013 and a director of NL since prior to 2009.
-Additionally, he has served as Valhi's chairman of the board since February 2014 and its chief executive officer, president and on its board of directors since prior to 2009.
-Mr. Watson has been vice chairman of the board of Contran since 2012 and its president and a director of Contran since prior to 2009.
+Steven L. Watson, age 64, has served as our chairman of the board since 2013 and on our board of directors since 2000.
+He has served as chairman of the board of Kronos Worldwide since 2014 and as its vice chairman of the board and chief executive officer from prior to 2010 to 2014.
+He has also served as NL's chairman of the board since 2014, as its vice chairman of the board and chief executive officer from 2013 to 2014 and as director of NL from prior to 2010 to 2013.
+Additionally, he has served as Valhi's chairman of the board, president and chief executive officer since 2014 and as its president, chief executive officer and a director since prior to 2010 to 2014.
+Mr. Watson has been vice chairman of the board and president of Contran since 2013 and its president and a director of Contran since prior to 2010 to 2013.
 He has served as an executive officer or director of various companies related to us and Contran since 1980.